-How a DMS can Reduce Costs
+How a DMS Can Reduce Costs

-- Documents that you receive electronically no longer need to be printed, reducing printing and paper costs.
+- Documents that you receive electronically no longer need to be printed, reducing printing costs.

 - Finally, at some point, a shredding service is hired to dispose of old documents or documents that are deemed unnecessary to save.